How to Maximize Vapor Production from Your E-Cig: A Guide to Cloud-Chasing

 7. Higher-VG = Thicker Clouds

-A final consideration is the composition of your e-liquid.
-If you use high PG e-liquids, you’ll get a better throat hit but the vapor production will be a little weaker, whereas high-VG e-liquids boost vapor production notably at the expense of the throat hit.
-This trade-off is why a 50/50 mix of PG to VG is quickly becoming the standard, but if you’re looking for huge clouds, choosing e-liquid with a higher VG content is recommended.
+A final consideration is the composition of your e-juice.
+If you use high PG tobacco vape juice, you’ll get a better throat hit but the vapor production will be a little weaker, whereas high-VG e-liquids boost vapor production notably at the expense of the throat hit.
+This trade-off is why a 50/50 mix of PG to VG is quickly becoming the standard, but if you’re looking for huge clouds, buy e-liquid with a higher VG content is recommended.
 You can still get excellent vapor production with 50/50 or even higher-PG juices, but if you really want to get the most vapor you can, high-VG is the way to go.